snmontana31/snmontana31/README.md

-- 👋 Hi, I’m @snmontana31
+- 👋 Hi, I’m Samantha Montana.
 - 👀 I’m interested in reading and medical billing and coding.
 Also web design.
-- 🌱 I’m currently learning Medical Billing and Coding, Web Development and Health Service Coordination
+- 🌱 I’m currently learning Medical Billing and Coding and Web Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Both.
 - 📫 How to reach me snmontana30@icloud.com

 <!---